 5. Check in with Your Team

 Unfortunately, many instances of harassment are not reported until they have escalated.
-This is for a variety of reasons, but one of those reasons is the person who was harassed did not know who to talk to or who to trust.
+This is for various reasons, but one of those reasons is the person who was harassed did not know who to talk to or who to trust.

 If an employee feels that way, you are the one responsible.
-It is a difficult truth, but it is something you must come to terms with as an employer.
+It is a difficult truth, but you must come to terms with it as an employer.
 Here is how you can fix it.

 Have frequent one-on-one meetings with different members of your team.
-If your team is quite large, make sure your leadership team is prepared to have one-on-one meetings with a select few.
+If your team is large, ensure your leadership team is prepared to have one-on-one meetings with a select few.
 These meetings should be regular and in a relaxed setting.

-These meetings can be to talk about work challenges, projects that the employee is working on, or upcoming items on their calendar.
+These meetings can be to discuss work challenges, projects the employee is working on, or upcoming items on their calendar.
 But ultimately, it sends a clear message to your team: you care.
 The hope is that they will feel comfortable coming to you when a harassment issue first arises.

 This way, you can stop the issue in its tracks.
-In addition to preventing a more escalated issue, you have done something else that is crucial to a strong workplace environment.
+In addition to preventing a more escalated issue, you have done something crucial to a strong workplace environment.
 You have built trust amongst your team.

 6. Institute a Solutions-Based Approach

 Understandably, sexual harassment conversations often have a punitive tone.
-As a result, sometimes employees feel as though they have done something wrong before an incident ever occurs.
-Either that or they feel that their bosses don’t trust them to behave in the work environment.
+As a result, sometimes employees feel they have done something wrong before an incident occurs.
+Either that or their bosses don’t trust them to behave in the work environment.

 This feeling makes employees less likely to take an active role in creating the desired work environment.

 Therefore, one of the best ways to mitigate sexual harassment in the workplace is to use a solutions-based approach when talking to your team.
-Ask them to define the type of culture they want in the workplace, and how they think they could achieve it.
-By giving them the opportunity to come up with their own action steps, you increase the level of participation from your team.
+Ask them to define the type of culture they want in the workplace and how they think they could achieve it.
+By allowing them to come up with their own action steps, you increase your team’s participation level.